Kotlin/KEEP/proposals/change-defaulting-rule.md

 - To the setter parameter (`set_param`), if the property is defined as `var`.
 - If the class is annotated with `@JvmRecord`, to the Java-only target `RECORD_COMPONENT`.

-The last rule ensures that way the behavior of a `@JvmRecord` with annotations using `all` as use-site target aligns perfectly with Java records.
+The last rule ensures that way the behavior of a `@JvmRecord` with annotations using `all` as use-site target aligns with Java records.

+Note that the annotation is **not** propagated to types, and potential extension receivers or context receivers/parameters.

 The `all` target may **not** be used with [multiple annotations](https://kotlinlang.org/spec/syntax-and-grammar.html#grammar-rule-annotation).
 It is unclear what the behavior should be when the multiple annotations have different targets.